 - determine if additional action is necessary at the site,

 - provide a basis for determining residual chemical levels that are adequately protective of public health,

 - provide a basis for comparing potential health impacts of various remedial alternatives, and

 - help support selection of the "no-action" remedial alternative, where appropriate.

-The EPA has published guidance for documentation purposes and is entitled, "Risk Assessment Guidance To Superfund: Volume 2 Human Health Risk Evaluation - Part D Standardized Planning, Reporting, and Review of Superfund Risk Assessments".
+The EPA has published guidance for documentation purposes and is entitled, "Risk Assessment Guidance For Superfund: Volume 2 Human Health Risk Evaluation - Part D Standardized Planning, Reporting, and Review of Superfund Risk Assessments".
 Provided in this guidance are standardize tables for presentation of all risk results, including COPCs, background, ARARs, toxicity values, toxicity information (e.g., critical effects, target organs, uncertainty factors), excess lifetime cancer risks, hazard indices, and chemicals of concern (COCs).
-The user should check with their Regional Program Manager, Stakeholders, and state regulatory agencies to see if this guidance is applicable to their site.
+Check with your Regional Program Manager, Stakeholders, and state regulatory agencies to see if this guidance is applicable to your site.

-In general, the risk assessment documentation includes sections/chapters containing the: introduction, data evaluation, exposure assessment, toxicity assessment, risk characterization, summary of risks, conclusions, and remedial goal options.
+In general, the risk assessment documentation includes sections/chapters containing the following: introduction, data evaluation, exposure assessment, toxicity assessment, risk characterization, summary of risks, conclusions, and remedial goal options.
 The RAGS Part D guidance standardizes the format of the tables presented within each of these sections of the risk assessment report/documentation.